-To save yourself, as a marketer or promoter of some kind, from dumping truckloads of cash and/or bitcoin into marketing campaigns that may or may not prove worthwhile, the application of interactive media (like 360° videos) into your strategic efforts can help immensely (and is, perhaps, a necessity at this point).
+To save yourself, as a marketer or promoter of some kind, from dumping truckloads of cash and/or bitcoin into marketing campaigns that may or may not prove worthwhile, the application of interactive media (like 360° videos) into your strategic efforts and campaigns helps immensely while also giving you more options for brand/self expression.

 Less is, Sometimes, More

 Considering the sheer amount of time people are spending on social media (especially on mobile), and considering the contrasting shifts to become more conscious about how we consume media, crafting your marketing strategy around broadcasting tons of content and trying to get people to spend more time engaging with your posts/ads/stories/etc. is not always the best approach.
 (Plus, it can be intrusive.)

 Instead, focus on delivering high-octane pieces of interactive media that encourage people to invite themselves back because of how cool their experience was… while at the same time encouraging action beyond life inside the screen.
 (Not to mention, if your business actively engages in community events or festivals, this is an opportunity to bridge that gap between customers and brands.)

 A Few Statistics

 The data for how addicted we are becoming to our phones, and to social media, is staggering.
 At current usage rates, people are projected to spend over FIVE years of their lives on social media.
 And according to a (semi-)recent study, people touch their phones an average of 2,617 times per day.
 As advertisers, marketers, product creators, and experience crafters, it is our responsibility to promote meaningful engagement that won’t send people indirectly (or, directly) to therapy with a harsh case of cellular addiction.

 Let’s focus on healthy interactions.
 On fostering meaningful and artful connections that are more likely to be remembered and, of course, enjoyed in the moment of experience.